 The Lagunas de Ruidera Natural Park

 The National Park is located in the Upper Valley of Guardiana River, between the provinces of Ciudad Real and Albacete Central Spain.
 400 hectares spread over 16 lakes, most of them are interconnected by small waterfalls.
 Whether you enjoy water activities like kayaking, paddle surfing or snorkeling, swimming, or if you´re an avid hiker, or can´t imagine a vacation without your bike.
-At Lagunas de Ruidera you can find something for you.
+At Lagunas de Ruidera Natural Park you can find something for you.

 The Lakes serve as a shelter for many waterfowl species.
 European pochard, tufted duck, coot, mallard – we´ve only seen ducks though, and lots of fish.
 But again we didn´t hike.
 Many claim you could encounter foxes, rabbits, and genets…

-What really surprises you once you reach the Lagunas de Ruidera National Park – it´s the vegetation.
+What really surprises you once you reach the Lagunas de Ruidera Natural Park – it´s the vegetation.
 If you´ve ever traveled across the Castilla La Mancha Province or any other region in Central Spain you know it´s a very dry area.
-As many travelers visit Lagunas de Ruidera as a part the famous Don Quijote route, you just can´t help noticing the contrast of the vast meadows with the forest greenery.
+As many travelers visit Lagunas de Ruidera as a part of the famous Don Quijote route, you just can´t help noticing the contrast of the vast meadows with the forest greenery.
 You can’t help the feeling of seeing an oasis once you get near the lakes.

 And what about waterfalls?!

-The Lands of Don Quijote
+The Lands of Don Quixote

-Plus within the park boundaries the history lovers and Don Quijote fans can make a stop at Peñarroya Castle and the ruins of Rochafrida Castle.
+Plus within the park boundaries, the history lovers and Don Quijote fans can make a stop at Peñarroya Castle and the ruins of Rochafrida Castle.
 These were the lands where the journey of one of the most famous book characters had begun – El Campo De Montiel in Castilla La Mancha. ( Don Quijote Chapter II “and began to traverse the ancient and famous Campo de Montiel; which in fact he was actually traversing”)